 In 2005, the same daughter that turned mom into a farmer decided some jellies for her PBJ sandwiches would be nice to take to swim practice.
 We had a bumper crop of fruit that year so I went a little overboard trying all kinds of flavor combinations.
 My past life included a long stint as a bartender, and I found I loved using that particular background with liqueurs and wines to enhance the flavors of the fresh fruit.
 The resulting preserves were so popular at market, that we added a commercial kitchen to our farm and our seasonal business became a year-round business.

-Forward to 2014 to 2017.
+Forward to 2014.
 As the farm grew so did I, literally.
 Plus my energy was waning from all the physical work.
 Rather accidentally, I picked up a copy of Tim Ferriss’ book “The 4-Hour Body” and became a convert.
 After 6 months on his plan, I came away with renewed energy and 35 pounds less weight to carry.
 That success made me somewhat of an evangelist, so when I was asked to coach other people to success on this diet I jumped at the opportunity.

 It was an chance to combine my cooking experience with the diet and nutrition knowledge gained through my weight loss journey, and turn that into a purpose-driven job that could help people improve their lives while still eating and living well.
-Over the past two years, I’ve coached over 250 people to success on their diet and fitness goals.
+Over the past four years, I’ve coached over 400 people to success on their diet and fitness goals.
 The joy I get from their successes has turned coaching into a major passion for me.
 Farming, Food & Purpose.…it has become a winning formula for happiness in my business life at HeathGlen.